I’m a Celebrity star addresses Ant McPartlin’s ‘unprofessional’ behaviour

-‘I feel like he meant it,’ eliminated campmate said after beig ‘told off’ by ITV host
+‘I feel like he meant it,’ eliminated campmate said after being ‘told off’ by ITV host

 Your support helps us to tell the story